So-Called 'Birthright Citizenship'?

 “[A]nd subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”

-This language, too, is plain and easily understood, unless there is a contemporary Leftist political agenda, which does not comport with that understanding, in which case benefactors and beneficiaries of that agenda will interpret (read: misconstrue) it to fit their purposes.
+This language, too, is plain and easily understood, unless there is a contemporary Democrat political agenda, which does not comport with that understanding, in which case benefactors and beneficiaries of that agenda will interpret (read: misconstrue) it to fit their purposes.

 So, what does “subject to the jurisdiction thereof” actually mean?
 Beyond the apparent plain language definition, a factual interpretation is supported by the context in which this amendment was framed and ratified.